Creative Automation / Foundation

 02

-Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
+Use "Source material" to locate the part of the creative automation mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 4:13, where the video says: “Let's Data Science pointed out that this release shifts where people should be spending their time.
 Instead of spending hours perfecting one prompt, the smarter workflow is running dozens of cheap image variations first.
 Because the bottleneck used...”

 03